conan-io/conan-io.github.io/_posts/2020-11-03-New-conan-release-1-31.markdown

 ## Upload Performance Improvements

 This release includes a long-overdue change, which represents an optimization which is so impactful that it effectively amounts to a bug fix for some use cases.
-The change is such that the Conan client will now keep the `conan_export.tgz` and `conan_source.tgz` in the local cache after it is done extracting the contents.
+The change is such that the Conan client will now keep the `conan_export.tgz`, `conan_source.tgz`, and `conan_package.tgz` in the local cache after it is done extracting the contents.
 Previously, these files were deleted once extracted.

 How is this an optimization?
 Well buckle up because this is a long and sordid story.
 It turns out that its rather common for numerous workflows (including continuous integration) to perform the command `conan upload *` as a final step.
-When using this command in previous releases, every single package would go through the process of having all of it's `exports` and `sources` compressed prior to being uploaded.
-If that included packages with many sources such as open-source packages like `boost`, `qt`, `opencv`, `ffmpeg`, or private packages in large codebases, this compression time actually adds up to become a significant percentage of overall job time.
-This problem is amplified by the knowledge that Conan can easily verify that none of the contents have changed, so these compression and upload steps are known to be completely un-necessary, making them even more difficult to accept once you understand what's happening.
+When using this command in previous releases, every single package would go through the process of having all of it's `exports` and `sources`, and all of the `package` directory files compressed prior to being uploaded.
+This compression time actually adds up to become a significant percentage of overall job time.
+This problem is amplified by the knowledge that Conan can easily verify that none of the contents have changed, so both the compression and upload steps are known to be completely un-necessary, making them even more difficult to accept once you understand what's happening.

 But wait, it was even worse than that!
-Many people will already know that for each Conan package in a repository, there is only ever one `conan_export.tgz` and `conan_source.tgz` at a time.
-That is to say, all builds of all configurations on all platforms use the same sources.
+Many people will already know that Conan client already compares the checksums for these `.tgz` files with a server before uploading them.
+If the checksums match, then it will skip the upload.
 However, it also turns out that the `.tgz` compression results on all operating systems are not equal.
 The compressions of identical files can (and often will) result in `.tgz` files with different checksums on different operating systems!
-Thus, orgnanizations which build on multiple operating systems in parallel would have the unfortunate situation where the `conan upload` commands from different operating systems would try to upload, and then see that the remote has the sources already, but with a different checksum than it wants to upload.
-So, subsequent uploads from different operating systems would fail.
-The net result of this was that virtually everyone in this situation added `--force` to their upload to bypass the errors.
-But then, the net result of that was that build servers would repeatedly take turns re-uploading the "same" `.tgz` files over and over due to checksum mismatch.
-This also means that if you had two operating systems uploading to a remote, which one uploads the "last" `.tgz` that remains on the remote after the job is effectively random .
+Thus, for `conan_source.tgz` and `conan_exports.tgz`, orgnanizations which build on multiple operating systems in parallel would have the unfortunate situation where the `conan upload` commands from different operating systems would start to upload these files, and then see that the remote has these files already, but with a different checksum than it wants to upload, causing a failure.
+The net result of this was that virtually everyone in this situation added `--force` to their upload scripts for their CI services to bypass the errors.
+But that had another negative side effect.
+Build servers would repeatedly take turns re-uploading the "same" `.tgz` files over and over due to checksum mismatch.
+This also means that if you had two operating systems uploading to a remote, which one uploads the "last" `.tgz` that remains on the remote after the job is effectively random.
 So, the next time any user or CI job with the other operating system(s) installs the package, the re-compression step before a re-upload would always result in a new checksum.
 So, lots of workflows ended up using `--force` when it should not have been necessary.

 The good news is that this is now largely fixed moving forward.
 Now that Conan will keep the `.tgz` files in the cache, the re-compressions and re-uploads will